stephandooper/ismi/Project/README.md

 # ISMI Project (LINUX ONLY!)
+Below is the tutorial to set up the project on the Ponyland cluster.
+In case you want to work locally, you can ignore this section.
+It might still be helpfull to read the sections on cloning the anaconda environment.

 ## Configuring Ponyland access
 In order to get access to the Ponyland cluster from Radboud University one needs: